Everything You Need to Know About Nylon Filament for 3D Printing

 - High abrasion resistance

 - Strongly hygroscopic

 How to 3D print with BCN3D using Nylon filament

-BCN3D Nylon filament is printed at temperatures between 220° C – 250° C. The ideal temperature depends on the nozzle size and profile you are using.
+BCN3D Nylon filament is printed at temperatures between 220° C – 250° C. The ideal temperature depends on the nozzle size and profiles you are using.
 The bed recommended temperature is 95ºC.

-To ensure good bed adhesion use Magigoo Nylon filament.
-Magigoo is ideal to achieve a good adhesion between the 3D printed part and the printing surface glass of your 3D printer in order to keep the part fixed.
+To ensure good bed adhesion use Magigoo.
+Magigoo is ideal to achieve good adhesion between the 3D printed part and the printing surface glass of your 3D printer in order to keep the part fixed.

 Nylon filament recommendations